 Types Of Booster Seats

 There are two main types of booster seats: high-back and backless.
 High-back boosters offer head and neck support.
-They work well in cars without headrests or with low seat backs.
-Backless boosters are smaller and easy to move between cars.
+They work well in cars without headrests or with low seat backs. high-back vs backless booster guides are smaller and easy to move between cars.
 They need a good seat belt fit and car seat back for support.
 Each type suits different cars and child needs.

 Features To Look For